Bhavana1503/Housing-Data-Analysis---Streamlit/README.md

-# AMES Housing Data Analysis
+# AMES Housing Data Analysis with Streamlit

 * The dataset has 81 columns.
 * Firstly, we eliminate variables which are unimportant i.e., not relevant for the business.